 \subsection{Multimodal Content Generation and Understanding}

-\mybox{\textbf{Multimodal content generation in the scientific domain} refers to generating multimodal scientific content such as figures and tables in scientific papers or, e.g., slides and posters in a post-publication process.
-Automatizing such tasks via AI is important for multiple reasons: (i) generating high-quality figures, tables, slides and posters is \emph{difficult and time-consuming} (dimension: cost); (ii) high-quality multimodal content in a paper can have a large \textbf{effect} (dimension: benefit for authors) on citation or acceptance decisions \citep{Lee2016ViziometricsAV}; (iii) tables, figures, posters and slides make scientific content easier accessible for a scientific audience and often represent compact representations of research results (dimension: benefit for readers). \textbf{Multimodal scientific content understanding} refers to understanding scientific images and tables, e.g., answering questions about the multimodal scientific content, providing captions or summaries for scientific figures and tables.
-Automatizing this understanding process promises to allow to automatically describe such multimodal objects, which can likewise be time-consuming and costly for human authors, and helps readers digest the content more easily. }
+\mybox{\textbf{Multimodal content generation} in the scientific domain refers to generating multimodal scientific content such as figures and tables in scientific papers, or slides and posters in a post-publication process.
+Automating such tasks via AI is important for multiple reasons: (i)~generating high-quality figures, tables, slides and posters is costly in terms of effort and time; (ii)~high-quality multimodal content in a paper can positively influence citation or acceptance decisions~\cite{Lee2016ViziometricsAV}; (iii)~tables, figures, posters, and slides make scientific content more accessible and compact. \textbf{Multimodal content understanding} refers to interpreting scientific images and tables, a prerequisite for answering questions about them or providing captions or summaries.
+These tasks are likewise effortful and time-consuming for human authors, pointing to a role for AI assistance. }